cjerzak/fastrerandomize-software/readme.md

 # Package Installation and Loading <a id="installation"></a>
 ```

+# Install devtools if needed
+# install.packages("devtools")

-# Install if you haven't already
+# Install fastrerandomize if you haven't already
 # devtools::install_github(repo = "cjerzak/fastrerandomize-software/fastrerandomize")

 # Load the package